qo-eth/TorchGPE/docs/source/user_guide/fundamentals.gas_class.rst

 The :class:`~torchgpe.bec2D.gas.Gas` class represents the quantum gas to be simulated.

 It is initialized specifying the atomic species, the number of atoms, and details on the region of space to be studied.
-After setting a first wave function of the gas via the psi or psik attributes, the :py:meth:`~torchgpe.bec2D.gas.Gas.ground_state` and :py:meth:`~torchgpe.bec2D.gas.Gas.propagate` methods can be used to evolve the wave function in time. :py:meth:`~torchgpe.bec2D.gas.Gas.ground_state` performs imaginary time evolution to find the ground state of the system, while :py:meth:`~torchgpe.bec2D.gas.Gas.propagate` performs real time evolution to study its dynamics.
+After setting a first wave function of the gas via the :py:attr:`~torchgpe.bec2D.gas.Gas.psi` or :py:attr:`~torchgpe.bec2D.gas.Gas.psik` attributes, the :py:meth:`~torchgpe.bec2D.gas.Gas.ground_state` and :py:meth:`~torchgpe.bec2D.gas.Gas.propagate` methods can be used to evolve the wave function in time. :py:meth:`~torchgpe.bec2D.gas.Gas.ground_state` performs imaginary time evolution to find the ground state of the system, while :py:meth:`~torchgpe.bec2D.gas.Gas.propagate` performs real time evolution to study its dynamics.
 Both methods use the split-step Fourier method to solve the Gross-Pitaevskii equation.

 The atomic species is specified by the :py:attr:`element` parameter, which is a string (``'87Rb'`` by default).
 If :py:attr:`element` is a species supported by GPE, its parameters are automatically loaded.
 The only supported species at the moment are ``'87Rb'`` and ``'39K'``, which are defined in  :py:attr:`~torchgpe.utils.elements.elements_dict`.
 This is a dictionary where each element is associated with its mass and the angular frequency of its :math:`d_2` line, e.g.: